-Growing up in the Bulgarian countryside, Fo Petrov developed a strong connection to nature from an early age.
+Growing up in the Bulgarian countryside, Fo developed a strong connection to nature and form from an early age.

 Fo studied fashion design technology at London College of Fashion.
-During this time, he carried out an extensive research and subsequently developed an increasing curiosity in Eastern philosophy and spirituality.
+During this time, he carried out an extensive research and subsequently developed an increasing curiosity in drawing and constructing.
 Eventually he wanted to dedicate his practice beyond the silhouettes of fashion and gradually moved on to less restrained ways of expression.

-At present, the artist focuses on exploring the notion of interconnectedness between people, nature and the communicating energies in-between, by portraying formation processes with harmonious ink compositions.
-Turning away from traditional brushes, the artist draws a direct link to nature using twigs and sticks as his main tools.
+At present, the artist focuses on exploring the notion of interconnectedness between people, nature and the communicating energies in-between by creating layers of ordered shapes and lines in contrast with fluid movements and fragments, reflecting the instinctive and the intentional.

 Fundamentally, one of the artist’s main objectives is to invite the viewer to examine the depths of our interconnected existence and its often-complex essence.